nrwl/nx/docs/shared/getting-started/nx-setup.md

 ## Folder Structure

 Nx can be added to any workspace, so there is no fixed folder structure.
-However, if you use of the existing presets, you will likely see something like this:
+However, if you use one of the existing presets, you will likely see something like this:

 ```treeview
 myorg/